pritom169/devops-a-complete-guide/linux/README.md

 ### Ubuntu Software Center

-On Linux we will mostly use apt package managre
+On Linux we will mostly use apt package managers.
+However, we may need other resources as some packages are not available in those official repositories.

+It could be also that the latest version could not be present.

+In those cases we have some alternatives.
+One of those alternatives are Ubuntu Software Center

+### Snap Packages

+Other option we have is snap.
+Benefits of snaps are:

+- Snap uses self contained packages.
+It contains all the packages contained inside.
+- Everything you need to run the application is in one full package